Back to School Sale: $100 OFF Sitewide Shop now

 Final note

-On the whole, electrolysis could be great if you are looking to long-lastingly get rid of hair.
+On the whole, electrolysis could be great if you are looking to permanently remove hair.
 But be sure to do your own research, weigh your options, and speak extensively with a professional before deciding to undergo the procedure.
-The procedure might be costly so you want to consider the financial aspect too.
+The procedure might be costly, so you want to consider the financial aspect, too.

 However, if the side effects are too overwhelming, you may want to look into other hair removal methods that you feel safe to use.
 Remember, the goal is to get rid of these excess hairs in the easiest and most nearly painless way possible.